yannham/ocaml-msp/README.md

 $ msp_cli.exe verify msg.txt sign_final.o apk.pub
 GOOD signature [sign_final.o] of file msg.txt for key apk.pub
 $ echo "Bad message" > msg_bad.txt
-$ msp_cli.exe verify msg.txt sign_final.o apk.pub
+$ msp_cli.exe verify msg_bad.txt sign_final.o apk.pub
 BAD signature [sign_final.o] of file msg_bad.txt for key apk.pub
 ```

 ## Performance
 Benchmarks are left for future development.
 In general we made the assumption
 that the bottleneck is the computations done on the pairing scheme, in particular for
 bls12-381, which are handled by third-party code.
-The additionnal operations
+The additional operations
-done by MSP should be highly neglectable, as hinted by the time taken by the
+done by MSP should be highly negligible, as hinted by the time taken by the
 tests.

 Thus, we did not focus on writing high-performance code, but rather on